The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Experiments

 We further investigate whether the AR training compromises dLLMs' parallel decoding capabilities.
 We employ the training-free Entropy Bounded (EB) Sampler~\cite{ben2025accelerated} to evaluate inference performance under varying degrees of parallelism (tokens per step).

-Figure~\ref{fig:eb_sampler_comparison} shows that our model retains full compatibility with parallel decoding and exhibits a strictly superior trade-off between speed and accuracy than the original LLaDA-Instruct model.
+Figure~\ref{fig:eb_sampler_comparison} shows that our model retains full compatibility with parallel decoding and exhibits a favorable trade-off between speed and accuracy compared to the original LLaDA-Instruct model.
 Interestingly, the performance gain becomes more pronounced as parallelism increases.
-While the baseline's performance degrades sharply with high parallel steps, our model maintains relatively more stable.
+While the baseline's performance degrades sharply with high parallel steps, our model maintains relatively more stable performance.
 For instance, on MBPP, the accuracy gap expands from +10.6\% at conservative settings (1 token/step) to +25.5\% at aggressive settings ($\sim$5 tokens/step).

-This observation suggests that JustGRPO does not merely fit a specific decoding path; rather, it learns a more robust reasoning manifold that is resilient to the approximation errors inherent in parallel sampling.
-In other words, the AR formulation acts as a training ``scaffold'' that refines the joint distribution $p(o)$ more effectively, providing a more stable foundation for inference.
+This suggests that instead of overfitting to a specific trajectory, the AR formulation may serve as an effective training ``scaffold'' to refine the underlying model distribution.
+Such a refined distribution appears to be more resilient to the approximations inherent in parallel sampling compared to the original model.